nqzero/PUPL/PUPL-FAQ.md

 ### why not free or open source software ?
 i wrote a database engine and i'm hoping to use this license for it

-i invested and continue to invest a fair amount of time and money in creating the database, in the hope of making money. for some products, open source can be a profitable path, eg by charging for support or hosting the software or as marketing for consulting services. however, for some useful products, these paths don't seem to work well even though the software product is widely used. this license is an assurance that if my software is widely used, i'll make money
+i invested and continue to invest a fair amount of time and money in creating the database, in the hope of making money. for some products, open source can be a profitable path, eg by charging for support or hosting the software or as marketing for consulting services. however, for some useful products, these paths don't seem to work well even though the software product is widely used. this license is an assurance that if my software is widely used, i'll make some money

 further, it enables me to develop the software to maximize usefulness, as opposed to maximize the need for support services or some other indirect path to profit